 Temazepam works by increasing the action of a substance in your body called gamma-aminobutyric acid (GABA).
 GABA sends signals through your nervous system that can improve sleep.
 When you take temazepam, the effects of GABA are increased in your body.

 Is Temazepam Addictive?

 Temazepam is an addictive medication where the user will quickly build a tolerance if they abuse the drug and develop painful withdrawal symptoms when they stop taking it.
-Because of the chance of dependence, many doctors recommend it for no longer than 10 days at a time.
-Those prescribed the drug should also be monitored closely while on the drug in case they start developing tolerance.
+Because of the chance of dependence, many doctors recommend it for no longer than ten days at a time.
+Those prescribed the drug should also be monitored closely while on the drug if they start developing tolerance.